lecode-official/pytorch-federated-learning/README.md

 conda env export | grep -v "prefix" > environment.<operating-system>-<architecture>.yaml
 ```

-When someone else has added or removed dependencies from the environment, you have update your environment from the Anaconda environment file as well.
+When someone else has added or removed dependencies from the environment, you have to update your environment from the Anaconda environment file as well.
 Again, please make sure to select the environment that fits your operating system and platform.
-The `--prune` switch makes sure that dependencies that have been removed from the Anaconda environment file are uninstalled):
+The `--prune` switch makes sure that dependencies that have been removed from the Anaconda environment file are uninstalled:

 ```bash
 conda env update --file environment.<operating-system>-<architecture>.yaml --prune